FairyEvilMoon/c4_rust_team_shawkah/README.md

 ## Objective

-Rewrite the C4 compiler (lexer, parser, virtual machine) in Rust, ensuring it compiles the same subset of C as the original C4, including the C4 source code itself (`examples/c4.c`).
+Rewrite the C4 compiler (lexer, parser, virtual machine) in Rust, ensuring it compiles the same subset of C as the original C4 (`examples/c4.c`).
 The project emphasizes Rust's safety, idiomatic usage, collaboration via Git/GitHub, testing, and documentation.

 ## Features